District of Columbia

 - Martindale-Hubbell, AV® Preeminent™ Peer Review Rated

-Served as co-counsel for telecommunications company in lawsuit filed by bankruptcy litigation trustee; lawsuit was tried for two weeks in the U.S. District Court for the Western District of North Carolina before resolution.
+Served as co-counsel for major telecommunications company in lawsuit involving fraudulent transfer claims asserted by bankruptcy litigation trustees.
+The lawsuit was pending in the U.S. District Court for the Western District of North Carolina and settled after two-week trial.

-Obtained reversal of trial court’s dismissal of fraudulent transfer action, convincing the North Carolina Court of Appeals to recognize claim of “reverse piercing” of the corporate veil.
+Obtained reversal of trial court's dismissal of fraudulent transfer action, convincing the North Carolina Court of Appeals in a matter of first impression to recognize claim of "reverse piercing" of the corporate veil.
 Fischer Investment Capital, Inc. v.
 Catawba Development Corporation, 689 S.E.2d 143 (N.C.
 App.
 2009).

 Defended law firm against claims involving former partner in Louisiana state court trial.
 Obtained verdict for law firm affirmed on appeal.

-Represented lender in putative class action alleging violations of the Truth-in-Lending Act and other statutes.
-U.S. District Court for the Northern District of Georgia granted client’s motion to stay and compel individual arbitration.
+Represented lender in putative class action alleging violations of the Truth-in-Lending Act.
+The U.S. District Court for the Northern District of Georgia granted client's motion to stay and compel individual arbitration.
 Hopkins v.
 World Acceptance Corp., 798 F. Supp.
 2d 1339 (N.D.
 Ga.
 2011).